-Much of my youth was spent moving through vast open spaces, driving trucks, tractors and heavy machinery on my parents’ Iowa farm.
-My academic background included the sociological and psychological sciences, having studied both at undergraduate and graduate levels.
+Much of my youth from a very early age was spent moving through vast open spaces, driving trucks, tractors and heavy machinery on my parents’ Iowa farm.
+That indelible experience has informed my practice.
+In addition my academic background included the sociological and psychological sciences, having studied both at undergraduate and graduate levels.
 But it wasn’t until 1975 after acquiring my first camera on a whim, that these experiences could inform my practice as a street photographer.
 While walking a suburban street looking for pictures, a simple but powerful intuitive thought emerged: “Photograph what is in front of you!"
 This ridiculously obvious idea sparked my intent to create an ongoing visual diary exploring the "now moments" within my reach.

 As recipient of two public art grant awards in Wisconsin 1981 and 1982, I completed two series of black & white photographs titled: “A Photographic Survey of the Physical and Social Environment of Downtown Madison" and "Our Land-Our Lives".
 This work, along with twenty years as a commercial free-lance photographer, further honed my observational and technical skills.
 These disparate experiences continue to inform my practice as a photographer.

-Each limited edition photograph I produce is printed on a commercial grade Epson inkjet printer using archival pigment inks on archival matte paper and in various dimensions, each with an edition of five; hand signed on the reverse, with the edition number.
+Each limited edition photograph is printed on a commercial grade inkjet printer using archival pigment inks on archival enhanced matte paper in various sizes, each with an edition of five; hand signed on the back, with the edition number.
 A signed certificate of authenticity is included.

 · Licensing for reproduction in publications is available for purchase on a per usage basis.